WBOR-91-1-FM/wbor-manager-bot/README.md

 The bot also has a few commands to show statistics, add/remove words, and even import them from a JSON file.
 Type in / to see the available commands.

-The word list can be accessed locally, in the `generated/lists` folder which contains the `profanity.json` and `ignored_words.json` files.
+The word list can be accessed locally in the `generated/lists` folder, which contains the `profanity.json` and `ignored_words.json` files.
 Additionally, lists can be retrieved via a REST API built with FastAPI.

 The API container must be run separately from the bot - consult the `docker-compose.yml` file for more information.